-We know this 1-pot Vegan Chili will become a staple in your kitchen.
+We know this 1-pot Vegan Chili recipe will become a staple in your kitchen.
 It’s ideal when you want something filling, satisfying, flavorful, and fully customizable.

 It is no secret in Latin America we are all about beans!
 With no shame, I rise that flag!
 As vegans need to know your beans, pulses, chickpeas, and pulses.
 They constitute the healthiest source of proteins, but also the cheapest.

 The dish is also versatile in that you can add ground firm tofu or tempeh as an extra protein source.
 Enjoy it on its own, as a filling for organic whole-grain tortillas, with organic rice or scooped up with sprouted chips.
 It is packed with vitamins, minerals, fiber, and phytonutrients!

 They have earned their place at the center of the vast fall season recipes we develop every year.